shaharduany/e-store-old/README.md

 # EShop Project

-This project is a single-page, ecommerce-store, web-application with a React frontend and Node.JS backend, MongoDB NoSQL database.
+This project is a single-page, mobile first, ecommerce-store, web-application with a React frontend and Node.JS backend, MongoDB NoSQL database.

 It is the graduation project of the Fullstack Web Developer course at ITSafe college.